mauroservienti/NServiceBus.AttributeConventions/README.md

 {}
 ```

+> [!NOTE]
-> NOTE: Attributes are defined in a separate [NServiceBus.AttributeConventions.Contracts](https://github.com/mauroservienti/NServiceBus.AttributeConventions.Contracts) package to prevent coupling endpoints to the NServiceBus version this feature depends on.
+> Attributes are defined in a separate [NServiceBus.AttributeConventions.Contracts](https://github.com/mauroservienti/NServiceBus.AttributeConventions.Contracts) package to prevent coupling endpoints to the NServiceBus version.
 > More information on [unobtrusive mode](https://docs.particular.net/nservicebus/messaging/unobtrusive-mode) can be found in the [NServiceBus documentation](https://docs.particular.net/nservicebus/messaging/unobtrusive-mode).

 To configure the endpoint: